graphcore/poptorch/docs/user_guide/overview.rst

 =======

 You can change how PopTorch compiles and executes models using :py:class:`poptorch.Options`.
-You can find a full list of options in :numref:`options`.
+You can find a full list of options in :numref:`api_options`.
 Broadly speaking, the options fall into the following categories:

 #.
 General options (see :py:class:`~poptorch.Options`)